marcos-dv/SpinStats/README.md

 # SpinStats

 Tool for density of regular players analysis, graphics with QT and Expected Value on Poker.
-Data loaded from a PostgreSQL database.
+Data loaded from a PostgreSQL database from PokerTracker.
 Written in C++.

 Based on Lazarcf Project:
 https://github.com/lazarcf/SpinStats/